codingmeowster/codingmeowster/README.md

 - **IT & Security Support**

 Troubleshooting hardware, software, and network issues.
-Providing support for cloud services like Azure and Office 365.
-Ensuring user assistance while protecting systems.
+Providing support for cloud services such as Azure and Office 365 while ensuring user assistance and system protection.

 - **InfoSec/Incident Response Team**

-Working with EDR solutions and being part of an email security project.
+Working with EDR solutions and contributing to an email security project.
 Familiar with tools like AppRiver, Mimecast, and Defender in Office 365.

 - **Hands-On Learning**